Purinton History, Family Crest & Coats of Arms

 The surname is descended from the tenant of the lands of Perton, a steward of Westminster Abbey who was recorded in the Domesday Book census of 1086.
 Later, Ranulph de Perton settled at Tennenhall in Stafford during the reign of King John after 1216.

 Purton is a parish, in the union of Cricklade and Wootton-Bassett, hundred of Highworth, Cricklade, and Staple in Wiltshire.
 This place dates back to Saxon times when it was first listed as Puritone in 796.
 By the time of the Domesday Book, the place name had evolved to be known as Piritone.
 Again, the meaning of this place is related to pears as it literally means, "pear orchard, or farmstead where pears grow," from the Old English words "pirage" + "tun."

 Early History of the Purinton family

-Another 254 words (18 lines of text) covering the years 1510, 1600 and 1570 are included under the topic Early Purinton History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Purinton research.
+Another 138 words (10 lines of text) covering the years 1510, 1600 and 1570 are included under the topic Early Purinton History in all our PDF Extended History products and printed products wherever possible.

 Purinton Spelling Variations